SAP-archive/cloud-apis-virtual-event/exercises/05/readme.md

 ## Summary

 In this exercise, we've gone from being unable to do much with the Workflow API due to missing authorities, to listing workflow definitions and starting & listing instances of them.
 All from the comfort of the command line in App Studio.
 Not only that, we know what's going on underneath.
 Great work!

+## Questions

+1. What is HTTP status code 403 and how does it differ from HTTP status code 401?

+1. Did you notice what the lifetime of the access token was (or when it expires), that we received in our first call in stage 1?